microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     <toolkit:InkCanvas x:Name="Signature" Grid.Row="7" />
     ```

-7. Like we did with the **InkCanvas** control we have added in the previous task, we need to dispose the **MapControl** when the windows gets closed, to avoid multiple instantiations that could lead to exceptions.
-As such, double click on the **ExpenseDetail.xaml.cs** file in Solution Explorer.
-8. Locate the **Windows_Closed** event handler you have declared in the previous task.
-9. Add the following code before the end of the event handler:

-    ```csharp
-    ExpenseMap.Dispose();
-    ```
-10. Now launch the application.
+7. Now launch the application.
-11. Choose one of the employees, then one of the expenses.
+8. Choose one of the employees, then one of the expenses.
 This is how the updated expense detail page should look like:

     ![](https://github.com/Microsoft/Windows-AppConsult-XAMLIslandsLab/raw/master/Manual/Images/MapControlPreview.png)